typescript-cheatsheets/react/CONTRIBUTING.md

 ## 📋 Core Principles

-1. **We're All About Cheatsheets**: Our main goal is to provide concise and easy-to-use cheatsheets.
+1. **Cheatsheet Style**: Our main goal is to provide a concise and easy-to-use cheatsheet.
 All code examples should be simple, easily searchable, and ready for copy-and-paste.

 2. **Collapsible Explanations**: Keep explanations short and sweet, limited to 1-2 sentences.
 For more in-depth explanations, use `details` tags to provide additional context.